StergiosKol/d3visualization/README.md

 Start your DBMS (MySQL) service<br>
 Start the Server of the project<br>
-load welocome.php to you browser<br>
+load welcome.php to you browser<br>
 explore project<br>